Engaging with Stakeholders

 How do we engage?

-• We participate in a national new homes survey run by the Home Builders Federation to obtain independent feedback from our customers.
+We participate in two national new homes surveys run by the Home Builders Federation (HBF) to obtain independent feedback from our customers.

-• We engage with our housing association partners through regular contact and meetings.
+We engage with our social housing and PRS partners through regular contact and meetings.

 What did they tell us?

-• Our customers want attractively priced, high quality sustainable and energy efficient homes.
+Our customers want attractively priced, sustainable and energy-efficient homes.

 How do we measure the effectiveness of our engagement?

-The following metrics are regularly reviewed by the Board when considering progress against our five priorities:
+The following metrics are regularly reviewed by the Board when considering progress against our five key priorities:

 Outcomes and effects on Board decisions